mrkrd/matlab_wrapper/README.rst

 Limitations
 -----------

-- Cells are not yet supported (coming soon).
 - Struct arrays are not yet supported.
 - Support on Windows and OSX is not as good as on GNU/Linux (I'm looking forward to contributors).